samidarko/meetingaround/README.md

 I used an algorithm of O(n (Logn)^2) time complexity but there is also another one faster of O(n log n).

-There was another approach I wanted to test but didn't because of time reason is named [Locality-sensitive hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing)
+There was another approach I wanted to test but didn't because of time reason which is named [Locality-sensitive hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing)